lbke/ssr-theory/readme.md

 We use the definitions provided by the 2 current big players of the Jamstack ecosystem as our work-basis, namely Netlify, through the Jamstack.org website (https://jamstack.org/) and Vercel, through the Next.js framework (https://nextjs.org/).
 At the time of writing, Next.js proposes the most complete set of features for server-side rendering, and therefore has been chosen as the basis of our implementation.

 A good example of concept that requires clarification is "prerendering".
-For Vercel, "prerendering" means server-side rendering, whether it happens at
+For Vercel, "prerendering" means server-side rendering, whether it happens at build-time or request-time or somewhere in between.
+For Jamstack.org, "prerendering" only includes build-time rendering aka "static rendering".
+See https://github.com/jamstack/jamstack.org/issues/644

 ## Definitions